MiniHood/Menuss/README.md

 This was one of my first projects I ever made in lua.
 At first I attempted to make it as clean as possible and it's pretty clean but the code is still very spagettish.

-I will be updating this until it's fully finished however I'm hoping the community can help out, adding their own features.
-It doesn't event have to be from Menyoo.
+I will be updating this until it's fully finished.